 Commit Fitness Instructor

-Office Manager & Competition Coordinator
+Fundraising & Competition Coordinator

-Terria Scott was born and raised in Flint, MI.
+Terria Boose was born and raised in Flint, MI.
 Terria has been a part of Creative Expressions Dance Studio since the age of 11 when she first started dancing.
 Terria’s love of dance is bedded from watching her late uncle, Tony B. White, dance and perform some of the greatest legends and stars that include the late great, Michael Jackson.
 She has previously been a part of the “Ole School” ensemble and has passed on her shoes to her youngest daughter Teylyn, who has been dancing with the studio since the age of 3.
 Terria takes pride in her relationships established within Creative Expressions and desires to see the studio continue to prosper and grow.
-Ms. Scott has taken on the responsibility of communication and coordinator for the competition team at the studio.
+Mrs. Boose has taken on the responsibility of communication and coordinator for the competition team at the studio.
 Terria holds a BA in Criminal Justice from Western Michigan University and a MSW from Michigan State University.
 She currently works for the State of Michigan as a Foster Care and Licensing Supervisor.
-Ms. Kurtz is the mother of 3 beautiful daughters.
+Mrs. Boose is the mother of 3 beautiful daughters.
 Terria prides herself in playing an active role in the lives of the youth in her community.
 She currently attends New Creation Church of God, where she is over the dance ministry and serves as a mentor to the Girls of Distinction Mentoring program.
 Terria is also a committee member for Tapology Tap Festival.
 She has taken the lead as the Visiting School Coordinator which allows students from Flint schools to experience the art and history of Tap, Dance and Music from professionals across the country.
 She believes that with God and a supportive village anything is possible.

 Marketing Executive / Stage Manager / Financial Records Manager / Instructor

 Natasha Lyle is a native of Flint, Michigan who started dancing at the tender age of two.
 She is a graduate of Clark Atlanta University where she earned her B.A in psychology with a minor in allied health.
 Natasha is skilled in the areas of ballet, tap, jazz, modern, hip hop, contemporary, and lyrical.
 Mrs. Lyle began her dance training at Creative Expressions Dance Studio of whom her mother is the director.
 Previously, Natasha has served as the Artistic Director for Dance 360 of 360 Performance Fitness, a program of which she developed herself to help cultivate the minds of youth to embrace to art of dance as it coincides with health and fitness.
 Throughout her matriculation as a dancer, Natasha has performed on Broadway, Showtime at the Apollo, St. Louis Tap Festival, Chicago Human Rhythm Project, Detroit Tap Festival, Fox Theater, Foot Notes, and a variety of many other performances.
 She has performed and studied under many dance legends; some of which include Bruce Bradley, Savion Glover, Gregory Hines, Lady Dianne Walker, Henry LeTang, Peg Leg Bates, Cholly Atkins, Mia Michaels, Debbie Allen, Van the Man Porter, Jimmy Slyde, Mable Lee and many more.
 For several years, Natasha has served as a guest artist and instructor for the Tapology Tap Festival for Youth held for aspiring dancers locally & worldwide.
+As a professional dancer, Natasha has worked with the Urban Bush Woman as well.
 Natasha is a former member of professional companies such as Village Ensemble and Flintstone Hoofers and also former member of the Clark Atlanta University “Onyx” dance team.
 Mrs. Lyle has also had the opportunity to open up for artists such as B2K and Mario while exhibiting her gift of dancing as well as her singing ability.
 She has also done choreography for other dancers and groups who have opened up for Shad Moss "Bow wow" and Romeo Miller to name a few.
 Her choreography was also recently featured on a televised solo spot for the Children’s Miracle Network Parade.
 In addition, she has been known to produce double platinum, platinum, and high gold award winning competition choreography.
 Natasha is the founder of H.I.T.
 (Highly Innovative Tap Dancers) Entertainers Tap Dance Company.
 This company emphasizes embracing the history of tap, advancing tap skills, cultivating minds, and eloquently bringing tap dance to the forefront.